fortsnek9348/Cv4MiniEngine/BUILDING.md

 Cv4MiniEngine also depends on the FAStar repository, as a submodule.

 On Linux, you will likely need to build SFML 3, Python 2.7, and NFD.

-Remember to build AND install (install to anywhere).
+When building dependencies with cmake, remember to build AND install (install to anywhere).

 Tested with VS 2022 MSVC and Clang-CL, and Ubuntu Clang 20.